Hamxay/Terraform-GCP-assessment/README.md

    - Click **Create Topic** and enter a name for your topic.
    - Navigate to **Pub/Sub > Subscriptions**.
    - Click **Create Subscription** and enter a name for your subscription.
 Choose the topic you created earlier.

+### Running on Docker-Compose locally

+To run the deployment locally using Docker-Compose, follow these steps:

+1. Build the Docker image:

+    ```bash
+    docker-compose build
+    ```

+2. Run the Docker image:

+    ```bash
+    docker-compose up
+    ```

+### Usage

+- Visit `http://localhost:8000/docs` in your browser to access the interactive API documentation (Swagger UI) and explore the available endpoints.
+- Use a tool like [Postman](https://www.postman.com/) to make requests to the API endpoints.

 ## Deployment Steps